shanole/ScribbleBoard.Solution/README.md

 <details>
     <summary>Installation of Program</summary>

 1. Open the terminal on your local machine and navigate to "Desktop."
 2. Clone "ScribbleBoard.Solution" with the following git command `git clone https://github.com/shanole/ScribbleBoard.Solution`
 3. Navigate to the top level of the repository with the command `cd ScribbleBoard.Solution`
-4. Navigate into "ScribbleBoard" with git command `cd ScribbleBoard`

 </details>

 <details>
     <summary>Startup</summary>

+#### Scribble Board Installation
+1. Navigate to the top level of the repository with the command `cd ScribbleBoard.Solution`
+2. Navigate into "ScribbleBoard" with git command `cd ScribbleBoard`
-1. Navigate to root directory in project.
+3. Navigate to root directory in project.
-2. Restore project with git command `dotnet restore`
+4. Restore project with git command `dotnet restore`
-3. Build project with git command `dotnet build`
+5. Build project with git command `dotnet build`
-4. To run program, run git command `dotnet run`
+6. To run program, run git command `dotnet run`
-5. In browser, navigate to http://localhost:5000
+7. In browser, navigate to http://localhost:5000

+#### Scribble Board API Installation
+1. Navigate to the top level of the repository with the command `cd ScribbleBoard.Solution`
+2. Navigate into "ScribbleBoardApi" with git command `cd ScribbleBoardApi`
+3. Navigate to root directory in project.
+4. Restore project with git command `dotnet restore`
+5. Build project with git command `dotnet build`
+6. To run program, run git command `dotnet run`
+7. In browser, navigate to http://localhost:2000

 </details>